airbop/airbop-client/README.md

 ## What is sent to the AirBop Servers

-When you run the AirBop client application the following information will be sent to the server:
+When you run the AirBop client application the following information can be sent to the server as part of the post parameters during the registration process:

 ###### reg
 The registration ID received from the GCM servers.
-Described by in the [GCM Architectural Overview](http://developer.android.com/guide/google/gcm/gcm.html)
+Described by in the [GCM Architectural Overview](http://developer.android.com/guide/google/gcm/gcm.html).
+You can get load this value from the GCM jar using the following:
+    GCMRegistrar.getRegistrationId(appContext);

 ###### app
 Your AirBop application key.
+You can read more about this on the [AirBop website](http://www.airbop.com/tutorials/getting-started).

 ###### lat (optional)
 The latitude value of the device.
 Stored as a float and accurate to one city block.